c64lib/gradle-retro-assembler-plugin/README.md

 There is also a Linux-based docker image available: https://github.com/c64lib/c64libci.
 All functions of Retro Build Tool with work on this image.
 The image is designed to be used with CI environments (such as CircleCI).

-## Highlights

-Current version is 1.5.4

-It supports most of the tools needed in game dev such as charpad, spritepad and goattracker packer and relocator.

 ## User's Manual

 A complete User's Manual is available at the following address: